 I’ll provide the next quarterly update in January.

-Another common question I receive is: Why is a simulated live forward test better than a backtest?
+A common question I receive is: Why is a simulated live forward test better than a backtest?

 No historical data set is ever going to be better than live data.
 When you use historical data you lose data; literally.
 The further back you go, the more data you lose.
 It takes a great deal of resources to simulate reality, even one as simple as the NQ market, but that’s where we are in the hunt.
 Historical data is also prone to gaps.
 There are arguments to be had for the use of raw or refined data; the former comes straight from the exchange, while the latter is tampered with, but closer to reality.
 I lean toward the latter argument, but this is a moot point if you’re using live data.

 So the best approach is to use the backtest to point you in the right direction and the forward test to see if that direction is right.
 The glorious thing is that you don’t have to fund an account to do so—you can use a simulated account on live data until you’ve found that perfect strategy (or strategies).
 What I’m about to share with you is how I created my own forward test.
-You don’t have to do yours this way—it’s only a suggestion.

 How To Create Your Own Forward Test